plone/training/mastering-plone/volto_components_sponsors.rst

   This chapter is about the react frontent Volto.

-  Solve the same tasks in classic frontend in chapter :doc:`views_2`
+  Solve the same tasks in classic frontend in chapter :doc:`viewlets_advanced_classic`

 .. sidebar:: Get the code! (:doc:`More info <code>`)